aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/custom-descriptions-names.md

 ## Default description or name values

-To facilitate customizing the description and names of values, here is a complete list of input variables and default values.
+Below is a complete list of input variables and default values to facilitate customizing the description and names of values.
 Please consult the `eos_designs` input variables documentation to obtain the available template field(s) (`[field_name]`).

 ```yaml